tobimori/streamdeck-homeassistant/README.md

-> This plugin is currently undergoing a complete rewrite.
-It's not recommended for use, as it's very old and still depends on version 1 of the Stream Deck SDK.
-It should still work though.
+> This plugin is outdated.
+As an alternative, please refer to [Christoph Giesches Home Assistant plugin for Stream Deck](https://github.com/cgiesche/streamdeck-homeassistant).

 > Not working with self signed certificates.